unaiLopez/genopt/README.md

 if __name__ == '__main__':
     #defining our Environment instance with a population of 100 individuals,
     #tournament selection for 80% of the population, one-point crossover,
-    #a single gene mutation with 25% probability of mutation and some verbose and a seed for reproducibility
+    #a single gene mutation with 25% probability of mutation, some verbose and a seed for reproducibility
     environment = Environment(
         params=params,
         num_population=100,